 These are the five steps you must always follow.
-For this tutorial we are going to focus on protein fibers such as silk and wool.

 - Fiber classification (We will be dyeing with protein fibers such as wool and silk). you must do a Fabric Burn Test to be sure you you have 100 % natural fibers.
 Natural dyeing will only work on natural fibers